zent-co/ColorOrgan/README.md

 - Slow Color Change
 - Candle/Fire Flicker
 - User based favorite color list
 - Move UDP code in App into ControllerCompositionRoot for depedency injection.

+0. Overview
+    1. What is a Color Organ?
+    2. Description of yours (Left and right channel, how many filters per channel) and its theory of operation
+2. Hardware
+    1. Descriptions/block diagrams
+    2. Pictures
+    3. YouTube Videos
+3. Software
+    1. Post Link to Actual Code.
+    2. Describe what code is doing.
+5. Integration
+    1. Challenges
+    2. Final product in video format